hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 The number of partition key ranges is also another that affects the performance of the migration tool.
 In case of huge amounts of data to be migrated, MigrationExecutorApp instances will be increased to as many as the number of partitions in the Monitored container.
 The increased performance results from the fact that the instance can execute in parallel.

+One more important is that stopping the Azure Function Instance when migration is still going on might lead to lost changefeed batches.
+Therefore as a rule of thumb, don't stop the Azure Function Instance once you have deployed the migration app in Azure Function Instance.
+There is no point in stopping it if you plan to restart again anyways since you only get charged based on the execution duration.

 ------------------------------------------
 ## Contributing & feedback